rwilcox/enterprise-javascript-analysis/README.md

 ### Example of generated output

-Names blanked for some OpSec.
+Names blanked, and some of the network graph redacted badly with an eraser tool, for some OpSec.

 Notice there's a number of somewhat complex dependencies: one of our leaves depends of a leaf which depends on a leaf which depends on a (that center library in the middle).
 Notice also there's a library that depends on nothing, and no libary depends on it.
 This in fact matches the use of that module.